 Day 12: A Walk Through Caesar's Rome

 This morning we'll drive straight to the heart of Rome.
 After a quick lunch and a Roman transportation lesson, we'll spend the rest of the afternoon uncovering Ancient Rome as a local guide takes us through the monumental Colosseum, history-drenched Roman Forum, and the awe-inspiring Pantheon.
-Tonight we'll celebrate la dolce vita Roman-style, with an after-dinner stroll through the floodlit heart of the city, lacing together the lively campos, classy piazzas, and the splashy Trevi Fountain.
+Tonight you may wish to celebrate la dolce vita Roman-style, with an after-dinner stroll through the floodlit heart of the city, lacing together the lively campos, classy piazzas, and the splashy Trevi Fountain.
 Sleep in Rome (2 nights).
 Bus: 4 hrs.
 Walking: strenuous.

 Day 13: St. Peter's and the Vatican Museum